Best Monero Wallets for iOS and Android (2026)

 The trade-off: their server scans the blockchain using your view key.
 They can see your incoming transactions and balance.
 Cake Wallet is also a multi-coin wallet, so Monero-specific features get less attention than in a Monero-only app.

-Pros: Established since 2018, fast sync, multi-coin, built-in exchange, large community
+Pros: Established since 2018, multi-coin, built-in exchange, large community

 Cons: LWS trust model means the server sees your transactions.
 Multi-coin scope dilutes Monero focus.